caiks/AlignmentRepa/README.md

 <interactive>:10:6: Not in scope: ‘fudEmpty’
 ```
-then re-import the modules explicitly as defined in `AlignmentDevRepa`, for example,
+In this case, re-import the modules explicitly as defined in `AlignmentDevRepa`, for example,
 ```hs
 import qualified Data.Set as Set import qualified Data.Map as Map